Guidelines on how to prepare your file for fabric printing.

 - Order a swatch of your design on your fabric of choice before committing to a larger order

 You can upload your design as a JPG, BMP, GIF, TIF & PNG with a maximum file size of 100MB.
 If you experience difficulty uploading a large file, try reducing the resolution of your image to reduce the file size.
 The size your design prints can be altered using the scale option if required.

 For great results, we recommend creating a high quality JPG at 180 DPI in the RGB colour mode and sRGB colour space, specifically, the sRGB v2 or v4 Preference.
 Always embed the ICC profile in your image.

 Scale alters the resolution your design is printed at.
 Our system will try to detect the resolution of your design.
 If our system cannot detect a resolution, it will default to 180 DPI (Dots Per Inch).

-- Reducing scale makes your design smaller but it will print with greater detail
+- Reducing the scale makes your design smaller but it will print with greater detail

-- Increase scale makes your design larger but it will print with less detail
+- Increasing the scale makes your design larger but it will print with less detail

 Your image may lose detail and appear blurry / pixellated if it is enlarged too much.